sentriz/wlr-sunclock/README.md

 # wlr-sunclock

 wayland desktop widget to show to the sun's shadows on earth.
-uses the [layer shell protocol](https://github.com/swaywm/wlr-protocols/blob/master/unstable/wlr-layer-shell-unstable-v1.xml) to render on your desktop, behind your windows
+uses [gtk-layer-shell](https://github.com/wmww/gtk-layer-shell) and the [layer shell protocol](https://github.com/swaywm/wlr-protocols/blob/master/unstable/wlr-layer-shell-unstable-v1.xml) to render on your desktop, behind your windows

 ## install from source